drabenstadtj/Projectionist/README.md

 # Projectionist

 Projectionist is a Discord bot that helps manage a movie watchlist for your Discord server.
-You can add, remove, and randomly select movies from your watchlist, all while keeping track of your favorite films.
+You can add, remove, and randomly select movies from your watchlist.
 The bot interacts with The Movie Database (TMDB) to fetch and manage movie details.

 ## Features